instruqt/docs/source/index.html.md

 - slug: my-challenge
   tabs:
   - type: service
-    title: GCP Console
+    title: Cloud Consoles
-    hostname: gcp-project-client
+    hostname: cloud-client
     port: 80
     path: /
   - type: terminal
-    title: gcloud cli
+    title: Cloud CLI
-    hostname: gcp-project-client
+    hostname: cloud-client
 ```

-There is also a GCP Project Client container available to expose links to the GCP Cloud Consoles for these projects, with the credentials required to login.
-It also includes the `gcloud` cli, with is preconfigured with all the service account keys for these projects.
+There is also a Cloud Client container available to expose links to the GCP Cloud Consoles and AWS Console for the resources configured in the config.yml, with the credentials required to login.
+It also includes the `gcloud` and `aws` cli, pre-configured with the required credentials.

-To enable this, add the `gcr.io/instruqt/gcp-project-client` container to your config.yml.
-And add extra tabs to the challenges, where you want to expose the GCP Console or `gcloud` cli.
+To enable this, add the `gcr.io/instruqt/cloud-client` container to your config.yml.
+And add extra tabs to the challenges, where you want to expose the Consoles or cli tools.

 # Challenges